Media

 Second in a new series of books and podcasts that inspire their audience to think bigger

 My sure fire way to seek inspiration?
 Read a great book or add a new podcast to my playlist — works every time.
 New concepts spark my curiosity and help connect information in new ways.
-This month I have selected books by Trevor Noah and Celeste Ng that I want to bring to attention for their ability to broaden cultural awareness and empathy for human struggle.
-Whereas our books in November build empathy, the podcast series I highlight by Cathy Heller is all about empowerment and action.
+This month, I have selected books by Trevor Noah and Celeste Ng.
+I want to highlight them for their ability to broaden cultural awareness.
+They also promote empathy for human struggle.
+Our books in November build empathy.
+In contrast, the podcast series I highlight by Cathy Heller is all about empowerment and action.
 She and her stellar guests had me nodding my head and muttering ‘yeah!
 My day job might be on notice!”
 Working my way through the carpool lane.

 Want to share book tips in real time?
 Join me on Goodreads.